 Change Orders.
 This Agreement may be amended to provide for additions, deletions and revisions in the Engineering/Architectural Services or to modify the terms and conditions thereof by either written amendment or by change order.
 The contract price and contract time may only be changed by a written change order approved by City, unless it is the result of an emergency situation in which case the Project Manager may give written approval to be followed by a written and approved change order.
 If notice of any change affecting the general scope of the Engineering/Architectural Services or provisions of this Agreement, including but not limited to, contract price or contract time, is a requirement of any insurance policy held by Consulting Engineer/Architect as a requirement of this Agreement, the giving of such notice shall be the Consulting Engineer/Architect's responsibility.

 Change Orders.
-A Change Order issued after execution of the Contract is a written order to the Contractor, signed by the ODR, the Contractor, and the A/E, authorizing a change in the Work or an adjustment in the Contract Sum or the Contract Time.
-The Contract Sum and the Contract Time can only be changed by Change Order.
-A Change Order signed by the Contractor indicates his agreement therewith, including the adjustment in the Contract Sum and/or the Contract Time.
-The ODR may issue written authorization for the Contractor to proceed with work of a Change Order in advance of final execution by all parties.
-In the absence of an agreement with the Contractor on a Change Order, the Owner may issue a Unilateral Change Order that will have the full force and effect of a contract modification.
-The issuance of a Unilateral Change Order does not prejudice the Contractor’s rights to make claims or to appeal disputed matters under terms of the Contract.
+A. A Change Order is a written order to the Contractor signed by the SDSTA, issued after execution of the Contract, authorizing a change in the Work or an adjustment in the Contract Sum or the Contract Time.
+The Contract Sum and the Contract Time may be changed only by Change Order.
+A Change Order signed by the Contractor indicates Contractor’s agreement therewith, including the adjustment in the Contract Sum or the Contract Time.